hariprasadn99/ChromiteBugBounty-Caches/README.md

 3. To perform Load hit
 4. To perform Store hit

 For the first test, a simple addition of two numbers is performed.
-First, the fence instruction is called where any preceeding data is flushed.
+First, the fence instruction is called where the cache is cleared.
 Then two registers are loaded with a certain value after which addition is performed with the sum being stored in another register.
-Lastly, the fence.i instruction is called where the instructions that are present in the cache are flushed.
+Lastly, the fence.i instruction is called where the instructions that are present in the cache are cleared.

 For the second test, an immediate is loaded into a single register and repeated operations are being performed using the same register which results in excessive usage of the register.
 This result in line thrashing of the cache.